anuvindbhat/parallel-fft/README.md

-# Parallelizing Image Compression using FFT

 Anuvind Bhat (`anuvindb`) & Saatvik Suryajit Korisepati (`skorisep`)

 ## **Summary**

-We are going to be parallelizing an image compression algorithm that utilizes Fast Fourier Transform (FFT).
-We will be focusing on CPU parallelism on a shared memory machine.
-Depending on avenues for parallelism we discover, we will explore using different frameworks such as OpenMP, Cilk, ISPC, etc. We will also analyze the overhead and bottlenecks in our approach.
+We are going to be parallelizing the one and two-dimensional versions of the Fast Fourier Transform (FFT) algorithm with a focus on alleviating its bandwidth bottleneck.
+We will be focusing on parallelizing on a shared memory machine while utilizing OpenMP.
+This project is based on the findings from research conducted by Spiral Lab at CMU as well as additional research that we studied.
+Upon completing our implementation, we will be analyzing and comparing the performance improvement in terms of speedup, data movement, and data access of our FFT variants.

 ## **Background**

 ### *What is Fast Fourier Transform (FFT)?*

 FFT is an algorithm, with roots in signal processing, for computing the so-called discrete Fourier transform (DFT) of a sequence of numbers.
-The naive approach to computing the DFT takes O(n2) time while FFT computes the result in O(n log(n)) time.
+The naive approach to computing the DFT takes $O(n^2)$ time while FFT computes the result in $O(n \log (n))$ time.
 In the context of signal processing, FFT is used to decompose a signal into sinusoidal curves with different amplitudes and frequencies.
 This is known as converting a signal from the time domain to the frequency domain.

-### *How can it be used for image compressions?*

-An image itself can be considered as a set of signals.
-In this perspective each pixel can be separated into brightness and color.
-The brightness can be viewed as the amplitude while the color can be viewed as the shift in phase.
-Therefore, by converting the image into signals, we are able to compress the image using the same FFT concept.
-Note that since images are 2D, a generalized version of the FFT known as 2D FFT needs to be used.

-### *How does it work?*

-After applying FFT to an image, we are left with a new “image” where every pixel has a fourier coefficient.
-Empirically, for many images, the majority of coefficients are extremely small (eg. 98% of pixels are less than 5% of the maximum value).
-These small coefficients can be discarded as they contribute little to no information to the actual image.
-We can then store only those coefficients which are large (and their location), hence compressing the image.
-To retrieve the original image, inverse FFT is used and the majority of the original image’s information is preserved.

-### *Where can it be parallelized?*
+### *How can performance of FFT be improved and where can it be parallelized?*

+1D FFT is naturally recursive and also has very poor data locality making it a memory bound algorithm.
+We will be working to alleviate this problem by exploring butterfly networks and iterative implementations that have better cache locality.
+Available parallelism is similar in both the recursive and iterative approaches.
+For the recursive implementation, we will also explore using the quadratic DFT algorithm at high recursion depths as it has better locality.

-2D FFT performs FFT of rows and then FFT of columns of an image (or vice versa).
+2D FFT performs FFT of rows and then FFT of columns on a two-dimensional input.
 In this case, the actual computation across the rows and columns can be parallelized.
-However, we will also explore parallelizing FFT of a given row or column as well (1D FFT).
-Since FFT is a recursive algorithm, we expect most of the challenge to be in parallelizing 1D FFT.
-Furthermore, upon calculating the FFT of an image, the result has to be post-processed to disregard insignificant data.
-This can also be potentially parallelized as it involves looking at each pixel value in the result.

-## **Challenge (needs work)**
+However, the computation of FFT along columns involves strided memory accesses.
+To alleviate this issue we will be exploring techniques obtained from Spiral Lab’s research (transpose, tiling, etc.) as well as using our optimized version of 1D FFT.

+## **The Challenge**

-The recursive nature of FFT makes it non-trivial to parallelize.
-Furthermore, it is a memory bound algorithm that doesn’t scale well with increasing compute.
-The algorithm also has poor access patterns (locality) and does not utilize the cache hierarchy well.
-We also expect to run into several other challenges once we begin our implementation.
+FFT is a memory-bound algorithm that doesn’t scale well with increasing compute.
+The algorithm has poor access patterns (locality) and does not utilize the cache hierarchy well.
+Furthermore, due to the recursive nature of the FFT formulation, the available parallelism isn’t the best.
+We also expect to encounter several other challenges once we begin our implementation.

-As we are starting from scratch with our implementation, we expect the sequential implementation to also require significant work.
+As we are starting from scratch with our implementation, we expect the sequential implementations also to require significant work.

 ## **Resources**

-We will be using the CPUs of the GHC machines as well as the shared memory nodes on the Bridges 2 machines to measure how our implementation scales.
+We will be using the CPUs of the GHC machines as well as the shared memory nodes on Bridges-2 at the Pittsburgh Supercomputing Center to measure how our implementation scales.
 We will start from scratch in our implementation.
 Upon completion of a sequential implementation, we will identify areas for parallelism (possibly in addition to ones we’ll already described) and will work on parallelizing the algorithm.

-For inspiration, we will refer to existing research on parallel FFT implementations.
-For example, we will take a look at Spiral Lab’s work on optimizing FFT.
+We will refer to existing research on parallel FFT implementations.
+For example, we will take a look at Spiral Lab’s work on optimizing FFT memory access through transposes and blocked layouts.
+Some specific papers/resources we’re relying on are:
+1. Slides from Michael Bader’s course on Algorithms of Scientific Computing (FFT specific parts)
+2. Large Bandwidth-Efficient FFTs on Multicore and Multi-Socket Systems by the Spiral team
+3. FFTs with Near-Optimal Memory Access Through Block Data Layouts by the Spiral team
+4. A Fast Fourier Transform Compiler by Matteo Frigo

 ## **Goals and Deliverables**

 ### *Plan to achieve:*

-Parallelize FFT with at least OpenMP and analyze the performance against the sequential version.
-Quantitatively identify bottlenecks and overhead in our parallel implementation.
-We will also find a good reference implementation of FFT that we can use as a benchmark.
+Parallelize a recursive implementation of 1D FFT with OpenMP.
+Quantitatively identify bottlenecks and overhead in our parallel implementation and describe them with concepts learned in class.
+Explore switching to quadratic DFT at high recursion depths.
+Create another 1D implementation using the concept of butterfly networks and other optimizations (different code-path when data fits in cache) that are easier to perform on an iterative implementation to alleviate the memory bottleneck; parallelize this implementation.
+Compare the performance of the recursive and iterative approaches and explain any differences.
+Then we will implement 2D FFT using our 2 variants of 1D FFT.
+We will further optimize the memory access patterns (spatial locality) of 2D FFT using by transposing key intermediate results based on Spiral Lab’s research.

 ### *Hope to achieve:*

-We hope to parallelize our implementation using multiple frameworks (such as Cilk and ISPC).
-If this step is completed, we will also analyze the performance and compare the results from using these frameworks.
-We will also explore other algorithmic optimizations such as switching to iterative DFT algorithms at high recursion depths with the aim of utilizing SIMD instructions and better cache locality.
+We hope to utilize our new algorithm in the practical setting of image compression.
+If this step is completed, we will also analyze the performance and compare the results from naive and other image compression algorithms using FFT.

-We also hope to create a demo tool that shows the different intermediate steps in image compression, and how discarding a large percentage of fourier coefficients doesn’t adversely affect image quality.
+We will also attempt to parallelize the 2D FFT implementation further by utilizing the “tiling” approach mentioned in Spiral Lab’s research.

 ### *Deliverables:*

 We will predominantly be focusing on showing speedup graphs of our various implementations as well as other performance metrics that we measure.
+We will also be providing a detailed explanation of why our modifications provide improvements in speedup and locality (memory access).
 If time allows, we will either have a demo of the various stages in image compression or some images that illustrate them.

 ## **Platform Choice**

-We are going to be implementing the algorithm with a focus on parallelizing CPU execution.
-We made this decision as images are small enough to fit onto a computer’s memory and shared memory machines are more than sufficient for the task.
-Moreover, the recursive nature of FFT makes it most amenable to parallelism on shared memory systems.
+We are going to be implementing the algorithm with a focus on parallelizing on CPUs.
+We made this decision as the research we explored focused on FFT computation on CPUs.
+Furthermore, as one of our stretch goals is to apply our algorithm to image compression, we find that a computer’s memory and shared memory machines are more than sufficient for the task.

-The parallelism in 2D FFT makes OpenMP a good candidate while the recursive nature of 1D FFT makes Cilk something worth exploring as well.
-In addition, we might explore switching over to the naive O(n2) DFT algorithm for small enough sizes, and SIMD instructions (with ISPC) would help with that.
+Since OpenMP can be used for parallelizing all the variants we want to implement (using tasks for the recursive variant), we decided on OpenMP as our framework.

 ## **Schedule**
 Note that we are targeting the early submission deadline of 12/9.<br>
-Week 0 (11/7): Familiarize ourselves with FFT and start implementation of sequential code<br>
-Week 1 (11/14): Complete implementation of sequential code and identify areas of parallelism<br>
+Week 1 (11/14): Complete proposal with concrete approaches for parallelism and improving memory bandwidth usage and begin sequential implementation <br>
-Week 2 (11/21): Begin and complete parallelization using OpenMP<br>
-Week 3 (11/28): Measure and analyze results<br>
+Week 2 (11/21): Parallelize recursive implementation (1D FFT), start cache-optimized iterative implementation and begin measuring results and bottlenecks (possibly try optimizations involving “chunking” in 1D FFT)<br>
+Week 3 (11/28): Compare performance/scaling of 2D FFT with the 2 different 1D FFT implementations as primitives.
+Improve cache locality when applying 1D FFT along columns.<br>
-Week 4 (12/5): Final writeup<br>
+Week 4 (12/5): Further measurements of results, exploring optimizations involving “chunking” of input data in 2D FFT.
+Final writeup<br>
 Week 5 (12/12): Spillover in case we don’t meet the early deadline target